lowRISC/lowrisc-site/content/docs/debug-v0.3/debugmodules.md

 with a byte strobe or read and write bursts of words.

-In this tutorial we use the MAM to initialize the memory, but the use cases are by far not limited to this.
+In this tutorial we use the MAM to initialize the memory, but the use cases are not limited to this.

 <a name="figure-mam"></a>
 <img src="../figures/debug_module_mam.png" alt="MAM" style="padding: 20px 0px;"/>